 By prototyping, you can refine your idea for an MVP and get early feedback from users.
-This will facilitate the overall development process and convince investors that your project is worth something.
-A prototype includes and the first sketches of the interface architecture, including the basic screen elements and their interactions.
+This will facilitate the overall development process and convince investors that your project is worth to invest.
+A prototype includes first sketches of the interface architecture, including the basic screen elements and their interactions.

 Low-fidelity wireframes might be enough.
-Or you can hire a UX/UI designer who will help you to develop high-fidelity wireframes to capture your idea better.
+You can also hire a UX/UI designer who will help you to develop high-fidelity wireframes to capture your idea better.